yusyuan-lin/Vicsek-Model-Simulation-and-Analysis/README.md

 # Vicsek Model Simulation and Analysis

 ## Overview
-This project investigates **collective motion in active matter** using the Vicsek model.
+This project simulate the **collective motion in active matter** using the Vicsek model.
 The system consists of self-propelled particles that align with neighbors under varying noise and density.
 We explored how **phase transitions** emerge between disordered and ordered states.